 9. Search Engine Optimisation SEO

 If you want to start seeing some serious traffic to your blog, you must educate yourself on the best SEO practices.
-Have no idea what SEO is?
+No idea what SEO is?
 Don’t worry; we didn’t either.
-In simple terms, it’s a series of ‘rules and requirements‘ outlined by Google that must be incorporated into your articles if you stand a chance of getting ranked on search engines.
+In simple terms, it’s a series of ‘rules and requirements outlined by Google that must be incorporated into your articles if you stand a chance of getting ranked on search engines.

 The thing about SEO is that it could take months for Google to inspect your content thoroughly and display it in the results.
-Which means you have no idea how well you’ve implemented SEO until six months or so down the line.
+This means you have no idea how well you’ve implemented SEO until six months or so down the line.
 But don’t be discouraged.
-It’s like everything; it’s easy once you know how.
+It’s like everything; it’s easy once you know-how.
 And with the right resources, you’ll be an SEO King (or Queen) in no time.

 Here are our favourite SEO resources that will help make you an SEO pro: